top of page

 However, this could be a productive conversation as your family member/friend has not realised the abuse has escalated to the level of affecting their behaviour or is causing problems.

-Without an intervention, the problem can become severe with the same disastrous results mentioned earlier.
+Without intervention, the problem can become severe with the same disastrous results mentioned earlier.

 A few guidelines can help you broach the subject.

-• Make time for the conversation.
-State you would like to talk to them and arrange a meeting with other loved ones who supports you in the decision that your loved one needs help.
+Make time for the conversation.
+State you would like to talk to them and arrange a meeting with other loved ones who support you in the decision that your loved one needs help.
 You need an open line of communication and build a support network.

-• Each one wrights a letter listing the changes in behaviour you have observed and state you are worried about the effect their substance use is having on themselves and on your relationship and that you are concerned (afraid) about their continued use.
+Each one writes a letter listing the changes in behaviour you have observed and states you are worried about the effect their substance use is having on themselves and your relationship and that you are concerned (afraid) about their continued use.

-• After the reading of the letters, ask him/her how they feel about what they heard.
+After reading the letters, ask him/her how they feel about what they heard.

-• Allow for everybody to get a chance to speak.
+Allow everybody to get a chance to speak.
 Do not interrupt someone else.
 It is important to create a neutral atmosphere as far as possible.

 We suggest you use a professional interventionist as these conversations can become heated.